Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result: Asymptotic behavior: the infinite competition limit

-\end{prop} \begin{rem*} Similarly, we can restrict ourselves regarding this weak parabolic equation to test functions $\zeta\in L_{loc}^{2}\left(\mathbb{R}^{2}\right)$ but then we cannot integrate by parts. \end{rem*} \begin{lem} $\phi$ is periodic with respect to $x$ and non-increasing with respect to $\xi$. \end{lem} \begin{proof} Thanks to the a.e. convergence, periodicity with respect to $x$ and monotonicity with respect to $\xi$ are preserved a.e., that is at least in a dense subset of $\mathbb{R}^{2}$.
-Continuity extends these behaviors everywhere. \end{proof} \begin{lem} $\phi$ is non-zero and sign-changing. \end{lem} \begin{rem*} This statement holds if and only if both $\varphi_{1,seg}$ and $\varphi_{2,seg}$ are non-zero (or equivalently non-negative non-zero). \end{rem*} \begin{proof} Assume for example $c_{\infty}<0$.
-The normalization gives immediately $\varphi_{1,seg}\neq0$.
-If $\varphi_{2,seg}=0$, $u_{1,seg}$ is a non-negative solution in $\mathbb{R}^{2}$ of:
+\begin{rem*} Similarly, we can restrict ourselves regarding this weak parabolic equation to test functions $\zeta\in L_{loc}^{2}\left(\mathbb{R}^{2}\right)$ but then we cannot integrate by parts. \end{rem*} \begin{lem} $\phi$ is periodic with respect to $x$ and non-increasing with respect to $\xi$. \end{lem}

+\begin{proof} Thanks to the a.e. convergence, periodicity with respect to $x$ and monotonicity with respect to $\xi$ are preserved a.e., that is at least in a dense subset of $\mathbb{R}^{2}$.
+Continuity extends these behaviors everywhere. \end{proof} \begin{lem} $\phi$ is non-zero and sign-changing. \end{lem}